I'm a provider

-Ryder System, Incorporation covers Surgical Treatment not Medical Management. (added 11-29-2001)
+POLICY EXCEPTIONSRyder System, Incorporation covers Surgical Treatment not Medical Management.

 Federal Employee Program (FEP): No benefits will be provided for outpatient surgery for morbid obesity unless the Member receives prior authorization from Blue Cross & Blue Shield of Mississippi.
 Please refer to the FEP Service Benefit Plan for more details.
 FEP may dictate that all devices approved by the FDA (i.e., the Lap-Band device) may not be considered investigational and thus coverage eligibility of these devices may be assessed only on the basis of their medical necessity.